josephyim224/ELEC4320-Project/README.md

 # Corrupted Sample

-When the FPGA is overclocked from 10MHz to 100MHz (which clearly violates the timing constraint), part of the result image is corrupted:
+When the FPGA is overclocked from 10MHz to 100MHz (which violates the timing constraint), part of the resulting image is corrupted:
 ![](/documentation/corrupted_apple_140.png)

 # Repo Structure